Helping people with computers... one answer at a time.

 The problem with OCR is that it's never 100% accurate.
 In fact, it's often far less than that meaning that any OCR'd document will still required a fair amount of cleanup once it's been converted.
 OCR also has a particularly difficult time with formatting, which can confuse it, or can just be lost.

-And, of course, the quality of OCR is also dependant on the quality of the original document scan.
+And, of course, the quality of OCR is also dependent on the quality of the original document scan.

 But, after all's said and done, OCR is often a good first step to converting a scanned document back into some kind of editable form.